Digital Signage Solutions for the Hospitality Industry

 Guest Room TVs

-Hotel digital signage is also a good way to create a digital network to communicate with guests in a structured and efficient manner.
+Digital Signage in the hotel industry is also a good way to create a digital network to communicate with guests in a structured and efficient manner.
 Valuable information such as amenities, events and promotions, local attractions and even advertisements sponsored by hotel partners can be shown on guests’ in-room TVs (GRTV).
 Sheraton Overland Park and JW Marriot San Antonio are two good examples of how FWI's digital signage solutions can be used for GRTVs as well as other common applications.
 Sheraton Overland Park created a dedicated guest room TV channel providing all property details through the convenience of in-room TVs.

 Virtual concierges, readerboards, meeting room signage and employee communications are just a few ways hotels can utilize digital signage.
 When building your own digital signage network, remember that technology, though important, is only one side of the story.
 Make sure that your content, processes and people are also aligned so you can take advantage of the benefits of a fully integrated plan.